raimohanska/royloader/README.md

 ### TODO

 - gather experience on how this works in practise
-- find out how other similar loaders actually work and do the same (if good)
-- get rid of jQuery dep
 - add to bower (roy's not there either yet)
 - maybe contribute this to the roy core (when the loader code is more solid)
 - print t-shirts (sell for profit)